arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 ![Search and filter among devices](assets/search-things.png "Search and filter among devices")

-If you want to create your own tag, which you can use as a filtering option, go to **Things** tab, click on the Thing you would like to tag, and go to the Metadata tab as shown in the figure below.
+If you want to create your tag, which you can use as a filtering option, go to **Things** tab, click on the Thing you would like to tag and go to the Metadata tab as shown in the figure below.

 ![Thing metadata](assets/thing-metadata.png "Thing metadata").